-Cohens Kappa is a measure of the agreement between two dependent categorical samples and you use it whenever you want to know if the measurement of two Raters agree.
+Cohen's Kappa is a measure of agreement between two dependent categorical samples, and you use it whenever you want to know if two raters' measurements are in agreement.

-Therefore, if you have a nominal variable and you want to know how high the agreement of 2 raters is, you use the Cohens Kappa.
-If you had an ordinal variable and two raters, you would use Kendall's tau or the weighted Cohens Kappa and if you had a metric variable, you would use Pearson's correlation.
+So if you have a nominal variable and you want to know how much agreement there is between two raters, you would use Cohen's Kappa.
+If you have an ordinal variable and two raters, you would use Kendall's tau or the weighted Cohen's Kappa, and if you have a metric variable, you would use Pearson's correlation.
 If you have more than two nominal dependent samples, the Fleiss Kappa is used.

 Cohen's Kappa Example

-Let's say you have developed a measuring instrument, for example a questionnaire, with which doctors can determine whether a person is depressed or not.
-Now you give this measuring instrument to a doctor and have her evaluate 50 people with it.
+Let's say you have developed a measurement tool, for example a questionnaire, that doctors can use to determine whether a person is depressed or not.
+Now you give this tool to a doctor and ask her to assess 50 people with it.

-For example, your method shows that the first person is depressed, the second person is depressed, and the third person is not depressed.
-The big question now is: Does a second doctor come to the same conclusion?
+For example, your method shows that the first person is depressed, the second person is depressed and the third person is not depressed.
+The big question now is: Will a second doctor come to the same conclusion?

 So, with a second doctor, the result could now look like this: For the first person, both doctors come to the same result, but for the second person, the result differs.
-So you're interested in how big the agreement of the doctors are, and this is where the Cohens Kappa comes in.
+You're interested in how big the agreement of the doctors are, and this is where Cohen's Kappa comes in.

-When the assessments of the two physicians agree very well, one speaks of a high inter-rater reliability.
-And it is precisely this inter-rater reliability that is measured by the Cohens Kappa
+If the assessments of the two doctors agree very well, the inter-rater reliability is high.
+And it is this inter-rater reliability that is measured by Cohen's Kappa.

-The Cohens Kappa is thus a measure of how reliably two raters measure the same thing.
+Cohen's Kappa is therefore a measure of how reliably two raters measure the same thing.

-So far, we have considered the case where two people measure the same thing.
-However, the Cohens Kappa can also be used when the same rater takes the measurement at two different times.
+So far we have considered the case where two people measure the same thing.
+However, Cohen's Kappa can also be used when the same rater makes the measurement at two different times.

-In that case, the Cohen's kappa score indicates how well the two measurements of the same person agree.
+In this case, the Cohen's Kappa score indicates how well the two measurements from the same person agree.

-It is important to note that with the Cohens Kappa coefficient you can only make a statement about how reliably both raters measure the same thing.
-But you cannot make a statement about whether what the two raters measure is the right thing!
+It is important to note that the Cohen's Kappa coefficient can only tell you how reliably both raters are measuring the same thing.
+It does not tell you whether what the two raters are measuring is the right thing!

-In the first case we speak of reliability (whether both measure the same thing) and in the second case we speak of validity (whether both measure the right thing).
-The Cohens Kappa can only be used to measure reliability.
+In the first case we speak of reliability (whether both are measuring the same thing) and in the second case we speak of validity (whether both are measuring the right thing).
+Cohen's Kappa can only be used to measure reliability.

 Now the question arises, how is Cohen's Kappa calculated?
 This is not difficult!
-For this, we create a table with the frequencies of the respective answers.
+We create a table with the frequencies of the corresponding answers.

 For this we take our two raters, each of whom has rated whether a person is depressed or not.
 Now we count how often both have measured the same and how often not.

-Let's assume our final result is as follows: 17 people rated both raters as "not depressed."
+Let's say our final result is as follows: 17 people rated both raters as "not depressed."
 For 19 people, both chose the rating "depressed."

-Therefore, if both raters measured the same thing, this person is on the diagonal, if something different was measured, the person is on the edge here.
+So if both raters measured the same thing, that person is on the diagonal, if they measured something different, that person is on the edge.
 Now we want to know how often both raters agree and how often they don't.

 Rater 1 and Rater 2 agree that 17 patients are not depressed and 19 are depressed.
 So both raters agree in 36 cases.
 In total, 50 people were assessed.

-With these numbers, we can now calculate the probability that both raters measure the same thing in a person.
-We calculate this by dividing 36 by 50.
-We arrive at the following result: In 72% of the cases, both raters assess the same in 28% of the cases differently.
+With these numbers, we can now calculate the probability that both raters are measuring the same thing in a person.
+We do this by dividing 36 by 50.
+This gives us the following result: In 72% of the cases, both raters assess the same, in 28% of the cases they rate it differently.

 This gives us the first part we need to calculate Cohen's Kappa.
 Cohen's Kappa is given by this formula:

-So po we have just calculated, what is now pe?
+So we just calculated po, what is pe?

-If both doctors were to answer purely by chance, simply flipping a coin, so to speak, as to whether a person is depressed or not, they would certainly also come to the same conclusion in some cases, purely by chance.
+If both doctors were to answer the question of whether a person is depressed or not purely by chance, by simply tossing a coin, they would probably come to the same conclusion in some cases, purely by chance.

 And that is exactly what pe indicates: The hypothetical probability of a random match.
 But how do you calculate pe?

 To calculate pe, we first need the sums of the rows and columns.
-With this we can now calculate the pe.
+Then we can calculate pe.